learn-academy-2022-foxtrot/week-2-assessment-michyher/interview-questions.md

 Your answer: The difference between map and filter is that map is making a new array by changing the elements in the array one by one.
 Filter is actually creating a brand new array by taking off elements that don't correspond.

-Researched answer: Map is modifying the individal elements in an array, while filter is making a new array as well as taking off the elements that don't belong there.
+Researched answer: Map is modifying the individual elements in an array, while filter is making a new array as well as taking off the elements that don't belong there.

 4. What is iteration?